ktorio/ktor-documentation/topics/google-app-engine.md

 ## Prepare an application {id="prepare-app"}
 ### Apply the Shadow plugin {id="configure-shadow-plugin"}
 This tutorial shows how to deploy the application to Google App Engine using a [fat JAR](fatjar.md).
-To generate fat JARs, you need to apply the Shadow plugin by.
+To generate fat JARs, you need to apply the Shadow plugin.
 Open the `build.gradle` file and add the plugin to the `plugins` block:
 ```groovy
 ```
 {src="snippets/google-appengine-standard/build.gradle" lines="1,3,6"}